The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Life's Agonies**

-A catastrophic raidwide AoE that deals magic damage.
+A catastrophic raidwide AoE that deals magic damage based on the player's missing HP.

 ## Fight Strategy